We list the top 10 best and most free video editors for Linux and Windows. Have a look.

 - Video Editing

 Lightworks is a freemium video editor capable of editing videos for social media, 4K videos and movies.
-Lightworks has been used in some popular Hollywood movies editing as well.
-This non-linear video editor is free to download and you might have to pay for some additional features.
+Lightworks has been used in some famous Hollywood movie editing as well.
+This non-linear video editor is free to download, and you might have to pay for additional features.

-Here’s a quick sneak peak of its features:
+Here’s a quick sneak peek of its features:

 - Simple & intuitive User Interface

-- Access amazing royalty-free audio & video content
+- Access excellent royalty-free audio & video content

 - Easy timeline editing & trimming

 - Lo-Res Proxy workflows for 4K

 - Real-time ready-to-use audio & video FX